Certification-Only Elementary Program (COE)

-Those who already hold a bachelor’s degree from an accredited institution are able to earn a Michigan Elementary Standard Teaching Certificate in the Certification-Only Elementary (COE) Program.
+Those who already hold a bachelor’s degree from an accredited institution are able to earn a Michigan Elementary Provisional Teaching Certificate in the Certification-Only Elementary (COE) Program.

 Applicants interested in pursuing elementary teacher certification are required to complete a comprehensive Elementary Program, which prepares them to teach all subjects in grades K-8 within self-contained classrooms, and one of four elementary teaching majors (Mathematics, Integrated Science, Language Arts or Social Studies), which prepares them to teach a subject area in grades 6-8.